dataset-ninja/paxray/ABSTRACT.md

 <span style="font-size: smaller; font-style: italic;">Examples of overlapping annotations in both lateral and frontal view of PAX-ray.</span>

 In medical reports, the authors of the dataset note that medical observations are frequently associated with specific anatomical regions to denote their respective positions.
 Building upon the assumption of co-occurrence between diseases and anatomical regions within the text, a straightforward baseline is developed by the authors to assess the effectiveness of anatomy guidance in grounding observations.

 For each image-report pair in a dataset comprising N pairs, the authors focus on the finding-section of the report.
 This section contains descriptions of visual observations present in the image.
 The authors process the report sentence-wise, segmenting it into medically relevant phrases.
 These phrases are then classified as either problems or treatments using a named-entity-recognition (NER) model.
 Any non-relevant information is subsequently discarded.

 <img src="https://github.com/dataset-ninja/paxray/assets/120389559/601c2f43-926a-4ef8-9a57-33977cdd30dd" alt="image" width="800">

+<span style="font-size: smaller; font-style: italic;">Examples of overlapping annotations in both lateral and frontal view of PAX-ray.</span>

+The authors did not provide the resulting descriptions, so we cannot tag them.